 Question: "What are the books of 1 Esdras and 2 Esdras?"

-Answer: The books of 1/2 Esdras are part of what is considered the Apocrypha /Deuterocanonical scripture and appear in the Old Testament of Catholic Bibles.
-Except for some Episcopal or Lutheran Bibles, 1 and 2 Esdras and other books of the Apocrypha do not appear in Protestant Bibles.
-Authorship and dating of 1/2 Esdras are somewhat problematic, and some scholars place writing of certain portions of 2 Esdras as late as the 2nd century AD.
-“Esdras” is another form of the word Ezra, which means “help.”
+Answer: The books of 1 and 2 Esdras are not part of the biblical canon.
+First Esdras is part of what is considered the Apocryphal/Deuterocanonical scripture.
+Second Esdras is an apocalyptic work and is considered pseudepigraphal.
+Except for some Greek Orthodox, Episcopal, or Lutheran Bibles, 1 and 2 Esdras do not appear in most Bibles.
+Authorship and dating of 1 and 2 Esdras are somewhat problematic, and some scholars place the writing of certain portions of 2 Esdras as late as the 2nd century AD.
+“Esdras” is another form of the name Ezra, which means “help.”

 The Roman Catholic Council of Trent in 1546, which officially recognized several books of the Apocrypha, listed “the first book of Esdras, and the second” as part of the biblical canon.
 However, these are the books we normally call “Ezra” and “Nehemiah” today and are not to be confused with the pseudepigraphal 1 and 2 Esdras (which appeared in the Vulgate as 3 and 4 Esdras).